Maintaining Johnson/Evinrude 9.9 & 15 hp outboards

 1974 2005 (Converting Shaft lengths)

 Lower Units Not Changed That Much in 30 Years : The same basic lower unit is still used on the latest motors for both the 2 stroke and 4 stroke motors.
 The gears and water pump are the same.
 After 1993 the exterior was changed slightly to incorporate a built in place for zinc anodes and the water intake screen was changed from an internal screen to 2 external screw on screens.
 Other than that the older ones and the newer ones appear the same.
-Although most of the internal part numbers of the lower units on the 4 stroke are the same as the two stroke, the housing is slightly different.
+Although most of the internal part numbers of the lower units on the 4 stroke are the same as the two stroke, the housing is slightly different along with a different driveshaft.
 There are significant differences, so much so that it is not possible to interchange from the 2 to 4 stroke.
 The housing is physically smaller on the 4 stroke and has only 4 bolts holding it together.

 Converting motors with one shaft length to another length : This question comes up enough that it needs it's own article.
 First some background as to the whats and whys involved.